Nikinayzer/Bar-Scout/README.md

 The Bar Scout is released under the MIT License.
 See the `LICENSE` file for more information.
 ## Credits

-The Local Bar Scanner was created by Nick Korotov.
+Bar Scout was created by Nick Korotov.